 - The second pad (Data -) was connected to the round pad just above the pin (upper arrow).

-I scraped off the protective coating from the round pad using needle nose tweezers.
-After the copper surface got exposed, I applied fresh solder on the pad and two USB port pins.
+I scraped off the protective coating from the round pad using a sharp needle nose tweezers.
+After the copper surface got exposed, I applied some fresh solder on the pad and two USB port pins.

-Finally, using a very thin wire (look at the last picture) I connected both USB pins to the circuit board.
+Finally, using a very thin wire I ran jumpers from both USB pins to the circuit board.

-You definitely need a microscope, a good micro soldering station and steady hands for this kind of soldering.
+You definitely need a microscope, a good micro soldering station and steady hands for this kind of repair.

 After the repair I plugged the USB drive into my computer and… Bingo!!!
 The blue LED turned on and started flashing.
 The USB drive mounted as normal and I was able to recover all valuable data off the drive.